Urban Outfitters, Inc. (URBN) CEO Richard Hayne on Q1 2021 Results - Earnings Call Transcript

 Richard Hayne

-Adrian, I think I'll differentiate between what we plan to do and what I see happening in the market.
+Adrienne, I think I'll differentiate between what we plan to do and what I see happening in the market.
 What I see happening in the market is an awful lot of retail space becoming basically off price centers, as opposed to what they have been in the past, which are full price.

 I think that we're seeing much more of the full price happen at the direct-to-consumer level, and when you ask yourself, well why is someone going to go to a store, particularly unless you're young and it's a social thing, the reason might be price.
 So I think that that's going to be a driver.